richmahn/en_tn/jol/front/intro.md

 #### What is the meaning of the locust attacks in Joel 1 and 2, and of the drought in Joel 2? ####

-Farmers in the ancient Near East sometimes experienced locust attacks.
-Millions of these insects would come and eat all the crops in their fields.
-In Chapters 1 and 2, Joel described such attacks using military terms.
+Locust attacks occurred often in the ancient Near East.
+Certain kinds of grasshoppers would come in countless numbers.
+There would be so many that they would darken the sky like a black cloud that blocked the sunlight.
+They often came after a long period of no rain.
+They came down on whatever crops were surviving in the fields and stripped them bare of their leaves.
+The locusts could not be stopped and caused terrible damage.
+For this reason, locust attacks served as a powerful image of military attacks in the Old Testament.
+In Chapters 1 and 2, Joel described locust attacks using military terms.
 He may have been speaking of enemy invaders coming and destroying the land and its people.

+There are various names for locusts in the original language of the Old Testament.
+It is uncertain whether these refer to different kinds of locusts or to the same kind of locust in different stages of growth.
+For this reason, versions of the Bible differ in how they translate these terms.

 Joel also described a drought in Chapter 2.
 It might have been a real lack of rain.
 Or Joel may have been speaking of either enemy invaders or Yahweh himself coming to punish his people and the other nations.

-Translators should translate simply as Joel described them and not worry about the various possible meanings.
+Translators should simply translate the locust attacks and drought as Joel described them and not worry about the various possible meanings.

 #### What did Joel prophesy about the future for God's people? ####